Air quality

 Next steps

-We will be undertaking air quality audits and traffic monitoring at these schools.
-A Travel Survey will also be shared with the schools and the parents.
+Air quality audits and traffic monitoring was undertaken at these schools.
+A Travel Survey was also shared with the schools staff and the secondary school students.

 Go to top